CREATE is leading a cross-campus initiative to increase awareness of — and research in — the intersection of race, disability, and technology.

-Recent lectures and books have interrogated topics such as the intersection of Race and Technology; and Disability Studies and Critical Race Theory.
-However, there is a need for more research that brings these topics together, particularly projects that deeply engage with this intersection, exploring how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.
+The RDT initiative provides funding for research projects that deeply engage with this intersection and explore how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.

 Research topics